Skip to content

 The workflow: I give it a topic → it researches → drafts a post → emails me for review → I approve → it commits to GitHub → CodeBuild deploys.
 I’ll write more about this in a future post.

 The best framework is the one that gets out of your way and lets you focus on writing.
-For me, that’s now Astro.
+For me, that is now Astro.